-- 5.1.f.
-At least annually, there must be a summative evaluation of each fellow that includes their readiness to progress to the next year of the program, if applicable.
-(Core) - 5.1.g.
+- 5.1.e.
 The evaluations of a fellow's performance must be accessible for review by the fellow.
-(Core) - 5.1.h.
-There must be periodic evaluation of patient care (quality assurance).
 (Core) - 5.2.
 Fellow Evaluation: Final Evaluation

 The program director must provide a final evaluation for each fellow upon completion of the program.
 (Core) - 5.2.a.
 The subspecialty-specific Milestones, and when applicable the subspecialty-specific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous practice upon completion of the program.
+(Core)

-(Core) - 5.2.b.
+- 5.2.b.
 The final evaluation must become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy.
 (Core) - 5.2.c.
 The final evaluation must verify that the fellow has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice.